How does Maine state income tax and unemployment insurance work in 2026?

 When an employee files a PFML claim, you receive a notice from the Maine Department of Labor.
 You confirm the employment relationship and wage data.
 You are not required to pay benefits directly.
 Job protection provisions apply for qualifying employees, so the HR side of the process requires a documented leave-request workflow even if the payroll mechanics stay the same.

-Teamed becomes your legal employer of record in Maine for $599 per employee per month flat.
+Teamed becomes your legal employer of record in Maine for from $599 per employee per month flat.
 Zero FX mark-up.
 Statutory employer cost passes through itemised on every invoice.

 You hire the person.
 Teamed registers with the Maine Revenue Services (for income tax withholding), the Maine Department of Labor (for UI), and the PFML programme, runs payroll on the state-assigned deposit cadence, and remits through the Maine Tax Portal and ReEmployME on schedule.
 On one platform.